The Center for Literature and Theatre @ MDC Gears up to Participate in Give Miami 2013 in an Effort to “Give Back” to the Community

 Miami Book Fair International is the largest and finest literary gathering in America.
-It is the premier event of The Center for Literature and Theatre @ Miami Dade College.
-The Centerpromotes reading, writing and theater at locations throughout South Florida by consistently presenting activities open to all.
-Its Generation Genius programs for children and teens promote literacy and learning.
+It is the premier event of The Center for Literature and Theatre at Miami Dade College.
+The Center promotes reading, writing and theater at locations throughout South Florida by consistently presenting activities open to all.
+Literacy projects target children and teens, as well as college students and adults.
 Its creative writing program has national appeal, and courses are taught by local and visiting authors.
 It is also home to Prometeo Theatre, the nation's leading Spanish language, conservatory-style program offering training for actors, and featuring performances throughout the year.
 In 2012, the Center celebrates its tenth year with a renewed commitment to the advancement of literary and theater arts.

 Miami Book Fair International is made possible through the generous support of the State of Florida and the National Endowment for the Arts; the City of Miami; Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners; Miami-Dade County Public Schools; the Greater Miami Convention and Visitors Bureau; the Miami Downtown Development; and the Friends of the Fair; as well as many corporate partners.

-Miami Dade College has a long and rich history of involvement in the cultural arts, providing South Florida with a vast array of artistic and literary offerings including the Miami Book Fair International, the Center @ MDC, the Miami International Film Festival, the MDC Live Performing Arts Series, the Cuban Cinema Series, the Miami Leadership Roundtable speakers’ series, numerous renowned campus art galleries and theaters, and the nationally recognized School of Entertainment and Design Technology.
-With an enrollment of more than 170,000 students, MDC is the largest institution of higher education in the country and is a national model for many of its programs.
-The college’s seven campuses and two centers offer more than 300 distinct degree programs including baccalaureate, associate in arts and science degrees and numerous career training certificates leading to in-demand jobs.
-MDC has served nearly 2,000,000 students since it opened its doors in 1960.
+Miami Dade College has a long and rich history of involvement in the cultural arts, providing South Florida with a vast array of artistic and literary offerings through MDCulture, it’s cultural affairs department, including the Miami Book Fair International, the Center @ MDC, the Miami International Film Festival, MDC Live Arts performing arts series, the Cuban Cinema Series, the Miami Leadership Roundtable speakers’ series, numerous renowned campus art galleries and theaters, and the nationally recognized School of Entertainment and Design Technology.
+With an enrollment of more than 175,000 students, MDC is the largest institution of higher education in the country and is a national model for many of its programs.
+The college’s eight campuses and outreach centers offer more than 300 distinct degree programs including baccalaureate, associate in arts and science degrees and numerous career training certificates leading to in-demand jobs.
+MDC has served more than 2,000,000 students since it opened its doors in 1960.

 Juan Mendieta, 305-237-7611, firstname.lastname@example.org, MDC communications director